 Type the new password again to confirm and press Enter.

-Once you complete the steps, sign out of the account and sign back in to start using the new password.
+Once you complete the steps, sign out of the account and sign back in to use the new password on Windows 11.

 If you have an account linked to your Microsoft account, the steps outlined above won’t apply.
-If you have a Microsoft account, you will need to reset your email password online or through the Windows 11 Lock screen.
-Also, even though, this guide focuses on Windows 11, these steps should also work on Windows 10, Windows 8.1, and Windows 7.
+You must reset your email password online or through the Windows 11 Lock screen if you have a Microsoft account.
+Also, even though this guide focuses on Windows 11, these steps should work on Windows 10, Windows 8.1, and Windows 7.